 In male rats, 300mg/kg can attenuate mercurcy accumulation in the testes (which is thought to partially contribute to antioxidative effects) and protection against mercury has been noted elsewhere in kidneys (800mg/kg spirulina in mice).
 The other species of cyanobacteria known as spirulina fusiformis (also a source of C-Phycocyanin) appears to also possess testicular protective effects against mercury and to reduce serum biomarkers of mercury toxicity (similar to spirulina itself)

-Is one of the few molecules in existence which has a body of evidence to support 'detoxifying' actions as it pertains to heavy metals, and has demonstrated this efficacy in animal models against a wide variety of minerals including cadmium and mercury and has shown to be safe for pregnant rats to reduce the effects of mineral toxicity on rat pups
+Spirulina is one of the few molecules in existence that has a body of evidence to support 'detoxifying' actions as it pertains to heavy metals, and has demonstrated this efficacy in animal models against a wide variety of minerals, including cadmium and mercury, and has been shown to be safe for pregnant rats in order to reduce the effects of mineral toxicity on rat pups

 One blinded intervention has been conducted where Spirulina (250mg) paired with Zinc at 2mg was able to reduce arsenic levels in the body after persons were exposed to arsenic via drinking water.
 Persons living in India and who were consuming arsenic via drinking water installed a filter and then were divided into placebo or Spirulina after two weeks for 14 weeks, urinary arsenic levels at baseline were 72.1+/-14.5, and 78.4+/-19.1μg/L for placebo and Spirulina respectively, decreased 72.4-74.5% after the filters in both groups, and increased to 138+/-43.6 μg/L in the Spirulina group after 4 weeks.
 Hair arsenic levels were 3.08+/-1.29 and 3.27+/-1.16 μg/g at baseline, and decreased 3% in placebo and 47.1% in Spirulina.

-These mineral detoxifying effects have once been confirmed in humans as it pertains to arsenic
+These mineral detoxifying effects have been confirmed in humans once, as pertaining to arsenic

 The proteinaceous C-Phycocyanin appears to be able to inhibit the MultiDrug Resistance Receptor 1 (MDR1) in human hepatocellular carcinoma cells.
 Although this one study noted an IC50 of 50uM for C-Phycocyanin and 5uM for Doxorubicin, while in the presence of 25uM C-Phycocyanin the IC50 of Doxorubicin was improved five-fold to 1uM and overall proliferation reduced further.
 C-Phycocyanin appeared to enter the cell (seen via fluorescence) and inhibit MDR1 at the transcriptional and translational level, which increased cellular accumulation of Doxorubicin and reduced both mRNA and protein content of MDR1.
 The mechanisms appears to be mixed via COX-2 inhibition, as it reduced PGE2 levels (which increase MDR1) which may be secondary to reducing nF-kB and AP-1 activity via NAPDH oxidase inhibition (anti-oxidant effects) and has been reported elsewhere in non-carcogenic tissue and regular macrophages treated with the pro-oxidant 2-acetylaminofluorene.